kslg/elite-rides/README.md

 # Agile Project Management
 I used Jira Project Tracking Software to manage the backlog for the project.
-Jira Software is an agile project management tool that supports any agile methodology, be it scrum, kanban, or your own unique flavor.
-I was able to plan, track, and manage the whole project in Jira.
+Jira Software is an agile project management tool that supports any agile methodology and I was able to plan, track, and manage the whole project in Jira.

-I tested against the Acceptance Criteria in the Jira User Stories.
+I tested the site against the Acceptance Criteria in the Jira User Stories.

 [Go to Jira](https://krishangharu.atlassian.net/jira/software/projects/ER/boards/2)

 [Back to contents](#contents)

 # Strip Integration
+Stripe is a PSP (Payment Service Provider) that lets business owners collect payments and transfer them directly to their own account instantly.
+It's a popular PSP as it's easy to customise, and allows for fast ans simple checkout for Customers.

 ## Testing Stripe
 Stipe is set up in Developer Mode.
 This means you can use Stripe Test payments to simulate a live purchase on the store.